dotkom/monoweb/docs/attendance-spesification.md

 A pool with a capacity of 0 can be referred to as a a _0-pool_.

-A pool with a capacity more than 0 can be referred to as a _capacity pool_.
+A pool with a capacity of more than 0 can be referred to as a _capacity pool_.

-A user whos year matches a pool (capacity more than 0) can be referred to as a _target user_.
+A user whos year matches a capacity pool can be referred to as a _target user_.

 A user whose year matches a 0-pool can be referred to as a _reserve user_.

-A user whose year does not match any pool nor 0-pool can be referred to as an _unasigned user_.
+A user whose year does not match any pool can be referred to as an _unassigned user_.

 A target user with a prikk is called a _marked target user_.

+A reserve user with a prikk is called a _marked reserve user_.

 The pool which is created at the time of merging is called the _merge pool_.

 ## Pools

 The registration for an event consists of pools.

 A pool has a capacity and a rule for which year students can register for the pool.